not-quite-vacation/blog/blog/content/post/tongariro-new-zealand/index.md

 ![here's me being happy](images/GOPR0494.JPG)

 The way down the mountain was pretty steep.
 And the soft volcanic soil made it nice and slippery.
 I felt like I was skiing down a mountain.
 As we slide down the slope, the fog finally started to clear away and we were able to see the thermal pools.
 (YAY!
-The spirts must have heard us.)
+The spirits must have heard us.)

 ![thermal pools](images/GOPR0502.JPG)